Our Strength Is Our Team!

 Idi will work with you on your journey to regain your life and she believes in possibilities and positive thinking.

-Idi is a Registered Social Worker with the Saskatchewan Association of Social Workers (Registration #1955).
+Counsellor - Registered Social Worker with the Saskatchewan Association of Social Workers (License #4042)

-Kim is a registered Social Worker with the Saskatchewan Association of Social Workers (#3906).
+Counsellor – Registered Social Worker with the Saskatchewan Association of Social Workers (License #7356)

 Garry Yee